 - 1. Self-evaluation is an important element of an active role in the learning process. - 2.
-The student is to determine the extent to which they have met the objectives of the course. - 3.
+The student is to determine the extent to which he/she has met the objectives of the course. - 3.
 Students should use open-communication with faculty/instructors to clarify/verify objectives are met. - 4.
 Students are expected to request assistance as needed.